JJ Heller: Career

 Heller grew up in San Jose, California in a family with strong Christian values.
 She didn't listen to music much as a child.
 She attended high school at Valley Christian High School and then went on to attend college at San Jose Christian College (now William Jessup University) and began writing songs in her second year.
 She joined a band which played at coffee shops in the area; the band included her future husband Dave Heller.
 He continues to collaborate with writing, recording and producing her works.

 Heller released multiple albums before she had her first chart appearance in 2009.
 Her song "Your Hands", from her album Painted Red hit number 13 on the Billboard Christian Songs chart.

 Heller released her next album When I'm with You in 2010 and it charted, peaking at number 33 on Billboard's Christian Albums.
 She released "What Love Really Means" as the first single from the album and it peaked at number 13 on the Billboard Singles chart.
 In 2011 she released her Deeper album, which is a collection of acoustic songs, which were put aside to allow her to release the more pop-oriented When I'm with You.
 When I'm With You was covered by Jennifer Love Hewitt's character Riley Parks on Season 2 Episode 6 of The Client List entitled "Unanswered Prayers".
 The shortened cover was released on iTunes on April 9, 2013.

 Heller released Loved on March 12, 2013.
 Her song "Control" was featured on Season 7 Episode 19 of One Tree Hill.

+Heller performed "Find Me in the River" with KJ Apa on the soundtrack for the 2020 film, I Still Believe.

+Since 2018, Heller has released several full length albums featuring covers and re-imagined versions of her own songs for her passion project titled "I Dream of You".
+With each album produced by her husband David Heller, each song contains production elements of orchestral, chorale, and minimalist pop-rock flavors.

+Heller released "I Dream of You: HOME" in October 2024.
+This album features covers of "Fix You" by Coldplay, "Home" by Phillip Phillips, and "Two of Us" by The Beatles.